Automattic/jetpack/README.md

 ## Using the SocialLogo Component in your project:

-Note that this component requires [react](https://www.npmjs.com/package/react) and [classnames](https://www.npmjs.com/package/classnames) to be installed in your project.
+Note that this component requires [react](https://www.npmjs.com/package/react) to be installed in your project.

 SocialLogo renders a single social-logo svg based on an `icon` prop.
 It takes a size property but defaults to 24px.
 For greater sharpness, the icons should only be shown at either 18px, 24px, 36px or 48px.